Last Updated on October 2, 2023 by Sharon Advik

-I’m relieved that the touchscreen allows me to use all of its touch features, including focusing and navigating the user interface.
+I’m relieved that the touchscreen allows me to use all its touch features, including focusing and navigating the user interface.

 The highly efficient tracking AF can be activated with just a touch and can also use responsive touch and swipe controls to navigate the brand-new menu system.

 And I discovered the dream camera.